 29. TAXES :

 The Contract Price for all transactions under the Service Schedules shall include full reimbursement for, and the Seller is liable for and shall pay, or cause to be paid, or reimburse the Purchaser for if the Purchaser has paid, all taxes applicable to a transaction that arise prior to the delivery point.
 If the Purchaser is required to remit such tax, the amount shall be deducted from any sums due to the Seller.
 The Seller shall indemnify, defend, and hold harmless the Purchaser from any claims for such taxes.
 The Contract Price does not include reimbursement for, and the Purchaser is liable for and shall pay, cause to be paid, or reimburse the Seller for if the Seller has paid, all taxes applicable to a transaction arising at and from the delivery point, including any taxes imposed or collected by a taxing authority with jurisdiction over the Purchaser.
 The Purchaser shall indemnify, defend, and hold harmless the Seller from any claims for such taxes.
 Either Party, upon written request of the other Party, shall provide a certificate of exemption or other reasonably satisfactory evidence of exemption if either Party is exempt from taxes, and shall use reasonable efforts to obtain and cooperate with the other Party in obtaining any exemption from or reduction of any tax.
-Taxes are any amounts imposed by a taxing authority associated with the transaction.
-This Section 29 may be modified by agreement of the Parties to the transaction as reflected in the applicable Confirmation Agreement.
+Taxes are any amounts imposed by a taxing authority associated with the transaction. .

 30. CONFIDENTIALITY :

 The terms of any transaction under the Service Schedules or any other information exchanged by the Purchaser and Seller relating to the transaction shall not be disclosed to any person not employed or retained by the Purchaser or the Seller or their affiliates, except to the extent disclosure is (1) required by law, (2) reasonably deemed by the disclosing Party to be required to be disclosed in connection with a dispute between or among the Parties, or the defense of any litigation or dispute, (3) otherwise permitted by consent of the other Party, which consent shall not be unreasonably withheld, (4) required to be made in connection with regulatory proceedings (including proceedings relating to FERC, the United States Securities and Exchange Commission or any other federal, state or provincial regulatory agency); (5) required to comply with North American Electric Reliability Organization, regional reliability council, or successor organization requirements; or (6) necessary to obtain transmission service.
 In the event disclosure is made pursuant to this provision, the Parties shall use reasonable efforts to minimize the scope of any disclosure and have the recipients maintain the confidentiality of any documents or confidential information covered by this provision, including, if appropriate, seeking a protective order or similar mechanism in connection with any disclosure.
-This provision shall not apply to any information that was or is hereafter in the public domain (except as a result of a breach of this provision).
-The Parties may agree to amend the terms of this Section 30 through a separate agreement addressing confidentiality.
+This provision shall not apply to any information that was or is hereafter in the public domain (except as a result of a breach of this provision). .

 31. TRANSMISSION TARIFF :